 - The inspire, recruit and attract toolkit provides resources and guidance to support your workforce supply.

-- Our case study on how Wye Valley NHS Trust filled some of their ‘hard to fill’ vacancies through upscaling and improving their international recruitment campaign
+- Our case study on how Wye Valley NHS Trust filled some of its hard to fill vacancies through upscaling and improving its international recruitment campaign.